-In June 2001, Cytokinetics and GSK entered into a broad strategic alliance to discover, develop and commercialize novel small molecule therapeutics targeting mitotic kinesins for applications in the treatment of cancer and other diseases.
-The strategic alliance has generated three drug candidates in clinical development, ispinesib and SB-743921 and GSK-923295.
-In June 2007, Cytokinetics announced a further one-year extension of the strategic alliance's research term, which began in June 2001, to continue activities focused towards translational research directed to CENP-E. Under a November 2006 amendment to its collaboration and license agreement with GSK, Cytokinetics assumed responsibility for the costs and activities associated with the continued development of spinesib and SB-743921, subject to GSK's option to resume responsibility for some or all development and commercialization activities associated with each of these novel drug candidates.
-The November 2006 amendment superseded a September 2005 amendment to the collaboration and license agreement, which specifically related to SB-743921.
+In June 2001, Cytokinetics and GlaxoSmithKline (GSK) entered into a broad strategic alliance to discover, develop and commercialize novel small molecule therapeutics targeting mitotic kinesins for applications in the treatment of cancer and other diseases.
+The strategic alliance has generated three drug candidates in clinical development, ispinesib and SB-743921, both inhibitors of kinesin spindle protein, and GSK-923295, an inhibitor of CENP-E. In June 2007, Cytokinetics announced a further one-year extension of the strategic alliance's research term, which began in June 2001, to continue activities focused towards translational research directed to CENP-E. Under a November 2006 amendment to its collaboration and license agreement with GSK, Cytokinetics assumed responsibility for the costs and activities associated with the continued development of ispinesib and SB-743921, subject to GSK's option to resume responsibility for some or all development and commercialization activities associated with each of these novel drug candidates, exercisable during a defined period.
+GSK-923295, now in a Phase I clinical trial in advanced solid tumors, is being developed under the strategic alliance by GSK.
+Cytokinetics will receive royalties from the sale of any products arising from the strategic alliance that GSK progresses to commercialization.
+For products that GSK progresses in development, Cytokinetics retains a product-by-product option to co-fund certain later-stage development activities, thereby providing Cytokinetics an opportunity to increase its potential royalties and obtain co-promotion rights for the applicable products in North America.